feathersui/feathersui-website/docs/as3-starling/simple-scroll-bar.md

 ---
-title: How to use the Feathers SimpleScrollBar component (Starling version)
+title: How to use the SimpleScrollBar component (Starling version)
 sidebar_label: SimpleScrollBar
 ---